is4ac/cs839-data-science/stage3/Data/README.md

 - C.csv: Candidate set of all tuple pairs that survive the blocking step, contains 2547 tuples
 - G.csv: Labeled sample set of candidate tuples, contains 400 tuples
 - I.csv: Development set used for classifier training, contains 200 tuples
-- J.csv: Evaluation set used to evaluate predictions made by selected classifier trained on I.
+- J.csv: Evaluation set used to evaluate predictions made by selected classifier trained on I, contains 200 tuples.
 ## CSV Tables Attributes' Description
 - Each tuple in table A or B consists of 18 attributes listed below.
 Attributes 15-18 are unique to IMDb movies.
 If an attribute has multiple values, the values are separated by semicolons.
 1. id: unique id of the movie